salty-ivy/vendor-management-system/README.md

 4. Run with Docker

-docker copose has been setup to use alpine image `sqlite3` databse with consistent volume
+dockerfile and docker-compose has been setup to use alpine image `sqlite3` databse with consistent volume, it servers as an instant start up via docker daemon.
+It will:
+- migrate database schema
+- create super user
+- start the server

 ```
 docker-compose build && docker compose up